nerdfiles/hypermedia-orientation/index.md

 Isn't ANSI C interpreted, anyway?
 But truly, we have serious objectives:

-1. "The Need for Speed, 23 Years Later"[ns]
+1. "The Need for Speed, 23 Years Later"<sup>[ns]</sup>
    "Delays of just 1 second are enough to interrupt a person’s conscious thought process"
 2. Shouldn't the cached results of reasons be navigable, transclusive, safe, (im)mutable and still idempotent?
-3. Potentiation: link relations provide the conditions for the possibility of superpositional acquaintance with data.
+3. Potentiation: link relations provide the conditions for the possibility of
+   superpositional acquaintance with data.
 4. Interplanetary REST: some form of Creative Intelligence must be demonstrated before interplanetary communicational texture is realized, as web navigability, tranclusion, (im)mutability, safety and idempotence